oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Holders SHOULD store SD-JWTs only in encrypted form, and, wherever possible, use hardware-backed encryption in particular for the private Key Binding key.
-Decentralized storage of data, e.g., on End-User devices, SHOULD be preferred for End-User credentials over centralized storage.
+Decentralized storage of data, e.g., on user devices, SHOULD be preferred for user credentials over centralized storage.
 Expired SD-JWTs SHOULD be deleted as soon as possible.

 After Verification, Verifiers SHOULD NOT store the Issuer-signed JWT or the respective Disclosures if they contain privacy-sensitive data.
-It may be sufficient to store the result of the verification and any End-User data that is needed for the application.
+It may be sufficient to store the result of the verification and any user data that is needed for the application.